Wondering if Taipei has any decent gyms? Wondering what are the best gyms in Taipei?

-The Taipei gyms consist of commercial chains, small privately owned gyms, and government owned sports-centers.
+The Taipei gyms consist of commercial chains, small privately owned gyms, and government-owned sports-centers.

 Unfortunately, Taiwan doesn’t have many gyms, mainly due to the size requirements, and the crazy expensive real estate in city centers.

-Government owned sports centers are usually super-cheap, like 50 TWD for a session or less.
+Government-owned sports centers are usually super-cheap, like 50 TWD for a session or less.

-Their sponsored by the government and include a bunch of facilities, like swimming pool, basketball, tennis, rock-climbing and what not.
+They’re sponsored by the government and include a bunch of facilities, like swimming pool, basketball, tennis, rock-climbing and what not.

 I feel like they have every type of sport besides weight-lifting!

 But the equipment is usually sub-par, and the cheap entry fee brings in millions of people, mostly students.

 Trying to work out in a crowded gym where you have to wait in line for 20 minutes for the equipment is pretty much a waste of time.

 Generally, I don’t like sports centers because they have so many people and so few weights.